 Cucumbers need a generous amount of water.
 Did you know they are made up of over 90% water?
 Inadequate watering can cause cucumber plants to stop growing or produce bitter cucumbers.

 So keep up a good water routine, usually around 1 to 2 inches (25-50mm) of water twice a week will be ideal watering for cucumber plants.
 Increase water to about a gallon (3.7lt) throughout the week once fruit forms.
 You can monitor the water level with a water gauge.

 Avoid watering the leaves if possible, as this will encourage disease.
-Instead, you can water the soil around the plant.
+Instead, water the soil around the plant.

 If there is rain, your cucumber plant does not require additional watering during that time.

-Use of organic mulch around the plant will help retain moisture.
+Use of organic mulch around the cucumber plant will help retain moisture.